talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     Integer applicationId = 56; // Integer |
     String entityPath = "entityPath_example"; // String | Filter results on a case insensitive matching of the url path of the entity
     Integer userId = 56; // Integer |
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result will include the total size of the result, across all pages.
 This might decrease performance on large data sets.
-With this flag set to true, hasMore will be be true whenever there is a next page. totalResultSize will always be zero.
-With this flag set to false, hasMore will always be set to false. totalResultSize will contain the total number of results for this query.
+With this flag set to true, `hasMore` will be true whenever there is a next page. `totalResultSize` will always be zero.
+With this flag set to false, `hasMore` will always be set to false. `totalResultSize` will contain the total number of results for this query.
     Boolean includeOld = true; // Boolean | When this flag is set to false, the state without the change will not be returned.
 The default value is true. try {
-      InlineResponse20028 result = apiInstance.getChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, includeOld);
+      InlineResponse20027 result = apiInstance.getChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, includeOld);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getChanges");